in ,

 • Therefore, if you have been prescribed Lantus, your pharmacist might be able to transfer you to Semglee.
 Other insulins have not yet had any biosimilars authorized.

 With your healthcare physician, it is advisable to go over the benefits and drawbacks of any insulin.
-They can assist in determining which will help you achieve your blood sugar objectives.
+They can assist in determining what will help you achieve your blood sugar objectives.

 What about other insulins?